 While educational approaches used to subscribe to a “one-size-fits-all” philosophy, observation, testing, and psychology have revealed, by degrees, a different picture over the last few decades.
 Different students learn different ways, and forcing all to adhere to a singular style of learning has the potential of limiting two-thirds – or more – of any given class.

-At NewSchool, we incorporate hands-on learning techniques as an integral part of our teaching strategy in our academic programs.
+At NewSchool, we incorporate hands-on learning and training techniques as an integral part of our teaching strategy in our academic programs.
 We know that not all students are the same, which is why we incorporate these progressive teaching methods in all of our classrooms.
-In this article, we’ll explore the benefits of hands-on learning for students, including a variety of learning styles and techniques that are effective both in and out of the classroom – and how they can serve you in your future career.
+In this article, we’ll explore the benefits of hands-on learning for students, including a variety of learning styles and training techniques that are effective both in and out of the classroom – and how they can serve you in your future career.